yet-another-tool/obsidian-findoc/README.md

 <h2>Yet Another Tool - Fin Doc</h2>

-<p>Simple plugin to edit a CSV file in Obsidian.</p>
+<p>Obsidian plugin to read and edit a CSV file, then use it as a data source to generate charts.</p>
-<p>The goal is to show charts using the CSV file as the data source.</p>
-<p>This is still a POC, I invite you to create PR and Issues with ideas, improvements and etc.</p>
+<p>I invite you to create PR and Issues with ideas, improvements and etc.</p>

 <p align="center">
   <a href="https://github.com/yet-another-tool/obsidian-findoc/issues">Report Bug</a>